 But, I want you to know that homeschooling third grade is not only an educational option, it’s a wonderful approach to you child’s education.

-Watch this second grade homeschool playlist to see a indepth look at how our second grade homeschool year went.
+Watch this third grade homeschool playlist to see a indepth look at how our second grade homeschool year went.